SimpleGeek/squid-config-ui/README.md

 Squid Config UI is a web UI built with svelte.
 For more info on svelte, see [svelte.dev](https://svelte.dev).

 ## About
-Squid config UI (SCU) provides a web interface over this the [squid configuration api](https://github.com/LiveByTheCode/squid-configuration-services).
+Squid config UI (SCU) provides a web interface over the [squid configuration api](https://github.com/LiveByTheCode/squid-configuration-services).
 Currently, the app has two main functions: allowing for maintenance of a proxy whitelist, and implementing temporary bypasses of the whitelist.
 If you want to run the app, see the list of instructions in the deployment section of this document.